-Where did the rules come Stepping in: from?:
+Where did they come from?:

-The Life Saving Rules came about as a result of a major study in the O&G industry which analysed investigations from thousands of serious incidents beween 1991 and 2012.
+The Life Saving Rules came about as a result of a major study in the oil and gas industry which analysed investigations from thousands of serious incidents between 1991 and 2012.
 They are based on the deaths of thousands in our industry and so should not be ignored.